No need to replace that dated ceiling fan! Simply update it with this bright and clean white makeover.

 Icky faux wood blades, super cheap brass fixture, dated light shades, mismatched pull chains, and let’s not forget the cheesy exposed CFL light bulbs!
 It all had to go.
 And for almost no money.

 For this ceiling fan makeover, I decided you can’t go wrong with all white.

 Since the room is going to be aqua blue with white and gold accents, white seemed like a good color for the fan.
 That, and I had some leftover white paint from a previous project.
 We’re already off to a budget friendly start!

 Here’s how to makeover your own ceiling fan.
 I’m sure all models are slightly different, but this will give you the basic idea of the steps involved, then you can tweak them to fit your project.

 (Step 0: turn off the fan at the wall and tape over the switch so no one accidentally flips it on while your fingers are close to the blades.
 My dad, the electrical engineer, made me add this one for all of our safety.
 Thanks Dad, for looking out for us!)

-1. Remove pieces, working from the bottom up.
+1. Disassemble fan, working from the bottom up.

 2. Paint all the fan parts.

 I used some DecoArt Satin Enamel paint (affiliate link) that I had leftover from another project, but you can probably use just about any wall paint or good quality craft paint.